k88hudson/git-flight-rules/README.md

 If you have made other commits in the meantime (i.e. the sensitive data is in a commit before the previous commit), you will have to rebase.

 <a href="#i-want-to-remove-a-large-file-from-ever-existing-in-repo-history"></a>
-### I want to remove a large file from ever existing in repo history
+### I want to remove a large file from ever existing in the repo history

 If the file you want to delete is secret or sensitive, instead see [how to remove sensitive files](#i-accidentally-committed-and-pushed-files-containing-sensitive-data).